 - production line setup at one of our proven and trusted manufacturing facilities in Europe or Asia

 - production of a pilot run for final verification & validation

 - dedicated support by our experts in product compliance testing and certification

-Product development and successful transfer to manufacturing and is all about collaboration.
+Product development and successful transfer to manufacturing is all about collaboration.
 Throughout the years we have build partnerships with a selective number of suppliers, who are not only capable in their field of expertise, but also have shown the ability to work successfully together on the most challenging projects.